learnix-os/LearnixOS-Book/src/ch01-02-booting-our-binary.md

 When our computer (or virtual machine) powers on, the first software that the CPU encounters is the [BIOS](https://en.wikipedia.org/wiki/BIOS), which is a piece of software that is responsible to perform hardware initialization during the computer start up.
 It comes pre installed on the motherboard and as an OS developer, we can't interfere or modify the BIOS in any way.

-The last thing BIOS does before handing to us the control over the computer, is to load one sector (512 bytes) form the boot device (can be hard-disk, cd-rom, floppy-disk etc) to memory address `0x7c00` if the sector is considered `vaild`, which means that it has the `BIOS Boot Signature` at the end of it, which is the byte sequence `0x55` followed by `0xAA` in offset bytes 510 and 511 respectively.
+The last thing BIOS does before handing to us the control over the computer, is to load one sector (512 bytes) form the boot device (can be hard-disk, cd-rom, floppy-disk etc) to memory address `0x7c00` if the sector is considered `valid`, which means that it has the `BIOS Boot Signature` at the end of it, which is the byte sequence `0x55` followed by `0xAA` in offset bytes 510 and 511 respectively.

 At this time for backward compatibility reasons, the computer starts at a reduced instruction set, at a 16bit mode called [_real mode_](https://en.wikipedia.org/wiki/Real_mode) which provides direct access to the BIOS interface, and access to all I/O or peripheral device.
 This mode lacks support for memory protection, multitasking, or code privileges, and has only 1Mib of address space.
 Because of these limitation we want to escape it as soon as possible, but that is a problem that we will solve later (Maybe add link to when this is done).